GSA/digitalgov.gov/content/posts/2015-01-21-last-chance-submit-your-summit-idea.md

 ---
+url: /2015/01/21/last-chance-submit-your-summit-idea/
 date: 2015-01-21 8:00:03 -0400
-title: 'Last Chance\: Submit Your Summit Idea'
+title: 'Last Chance: Submit Your Summit Idea'
 summary: ' You might remember in the post Crowdsourced Digital Citizen Services Summit we said &amp;#8220;Go to Citizen Services Summit 2015.
 Go there now!&amp;#8221; Well if you haven&amp;#8217;t yet, there is still time to go there and propose a session, idea, or speaker.
 Anyone can'
-authors: [apiazza]
+authors:
+  - apiazza
 categories:
   - Our Work
 tag: